Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Dogecoin began life as a “joke currency”, but quickly exploded onto the market, harnessing the power of online communities to it .
+Dogecoin began life as a “joke currency”, but quickly exploded onto the market, harnessing the power of online communities to help it rise.

 Dogecoin (DOGE, Ð) began life as a joke.
-Billy Markus from Portland, Oregon, developed DOGE to be a fun currency, naming it after the Shiba Inu “doge” meme.
-Soon, it grew in value, with thousands of users and whole Internet communities designed around sharing the currency and posting memes about the coin online.
-The attention paid off, putting it among the top cryptocurrencies on the market.
+Software engineers Billy Markus and Jackson Palmer created DOGE to be a fun currency, naming it after the Shiba Inu “doge” meme.
+Eventually it grew in value, with thousands of users, and whole Internet communities emerged around sharing the currency and posting memes about the coin online.
+Over time the dedicated fanbase has helped propel Dogecoin to become one of the most recognised coins on the market – a certifiable “memecoin”.

 What is Dogecoin?

-As of September 2017, Dogecoin has become one of the top ten coins on the market, with several online exchanges offering DOGE/BTC (bitcoin) and DOGE/LTC (Litecoin).
-While many other altcoins are attempting to become something bigger than a simple currency transaction platform, Dogecoin stuck to its roots and is now widely used on platforms such as Reddit and Twitter to tip other users for information, funny posts or whatever else is deemed tip-worthy.
+As of May 2021, Dogecoin has become one of the most iconic coins on the market, thanks to memes, a cult-like following, and even celebrity endorsements by self-proclaimed Former Dogecoin CEO Elon Musk.
+While many other altcoins are attempting to become something bigger than a simple currency transaction platform, Dogecoin has stuck to its roots and is now primarily used on platforms such as Reddit and Twitter to tip other users for information, funny posts or whatever else is deemed tip-worthy.

 Combined with the philosophy that DOGE should be used to reward other people quickly and easily, it’s a common occurrence to see Reddit and Twitter users tipping each other small amounts of DOGE for entertaining posts.